|

 The glazed destinations work well and the windscreen wipers look convincing

-Note the various tampo printed decaling on the rear of this model.
+Note the various tampo printed decaling on the rear of this model. |

+Moving onto the sides of the model, all the window glazing is produced using flat clear plastic inserts, these have all window detail tampo printed on them which should allow for alternative window arrangements.
 Many Darts had all back window surrounds however EFE have correctly reproduced the red central area on the upright glazing bars, something that is correct on these particular London vehicles.
 It's a bit unfortunate therefore that the red paint used to achieve this detail is rather lacking opacity and pillars are somewhat transparent as a result.

 The somewhat transparent red paint on the window pillars.